stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 Focus: (what do we want to show or emphasise?)
 This helps us to get our point across and says "I want you to do this".
-It can be done with a mixture of white space and a big heading or by emphasising a button.
+It could be done with a mixture of white space and a big heading, or by emphasising a button.

 Flow: (getting the user to their goal)